Growing Cucumbers - How to Grow Cucumbers Outside from Seed

 Growing Cucumbers and Identifying Diseases and Pests

-When you learning how to grow cucumbers you should also be aware of the types of pests and diseases that attack this vegetable.
-The most common are aphids, red spider mites, beetles and fruit flies.
-Cucumbers are also susceptible to powdery and downy mildew.
 Mildew on plants is a fungal disease that often occurs with humid weather and watering plants in the evening where the moisture is retained by the leaves.
 It is better to water in the mornings, allowing the sun to dry the leaves off, minimizing the chance of mildew from attacking your plants.
 See our section on organic pesticides to get rid of these pests from your vegetables.

-If you notice white patches on your cucumbers that are oval in shape and found on the upper-side of your fruit this is sun scorch.
+If you notice white patches on your cucumbers that are oval in shape and found on the upper-side of your cucumber fruit this is sun scorch.
 It normally happens towards midsummer when the sun is beating down and the foliage is starting to deteriorate and not being able to protect the plants.
 The only remedy is to make regular pickings.

 Growing Cucumbers and Saving the Seeds